SarthakNarayan/Portfolio-blog-website/content/posts/experience/full-stack-developer-intern.md

 description: Buyer assist
 tags:
   - experience
-  - nodejs
-  - React
-  - Docker
-  - Javascript
 draft: false
 hide: false
 ---
-I worked as a full-stack developer intern at buyer assist.
-It is a startup that aims to simplify and ease B2B transactions between companies.
-While working on the frontend, I worked with **React** and **Keycloak** to build the app's login system.

-In the backend, I was responsible for salesforce integration.
-I had to understand how salesforce works and how to make connected apps.
-It also involves several AWS services like
+I worked as a full-stack developer intern at BuyerAssist.
+While working on the frontend, I worked with React and Keycloak to build the app's login system.
+In the backend, I was responsible for salesforce integration with the app.
+I worked with several AWS services using its SDK.

-* AWS Appflow for fetching the data from a salesforce account
+- AWS Appflow for fetching the data from a salesforce account
-* AWS Lambda for executing specific functions on getting the data
+- AWS Lambda for executing specific functions on getting the data
-* AWS S3 for storing the data
+- AWS S3 for storing the data
-* AWS Eventbridge to link multiple lambdas depending upon the type of incoming event.
+- AWS Eventbridge to link multiple lambdas depending upon the type of incoming event.

 **Internship duration:** 2 months

-**Skills:** React, Docker, nodejs, salesforce
+**Skills:** npm · TypeScript · Amazon Web Services (AWS) · Containerization · Debugging · React.js · Communication · Application Development · AWS Lambda · Serverless Computing · Problem Solving · REST APIs · Amazon S3

 **Language:** Typescript